History of the Indianapolis Colts: 1988–1994: Playoff drought

-1995 and 1996: Cardiac Colts
+1995–1996: Cardiac Colts

 Jim Harbaugh was nicknamed "Captain Comeback" during his time with the Colts.

 The continued roster improvement proved to take the Colts organization in the right direction and it was apparent in 1995.
 The Colts began the season with a 1–2 record, but following the bye week would end the season at 9–7.
 The 1995 Colts became known as the "Cardiac Colts" due to the close games they played in and the comebacks that they accomplished or almost accomplished.
 Quarterback Jim Harbaugh was most notable for giving the Colts a lead late in many games, earning him the nickname "Captain Comeback."
 Indianapolis made the playoffs for the first time in eight seasons and for only the second time in their history in Indianapolis.
 The Colts faced the San Diego Chargers in the wild-card round, where they defeated San Diego 35–20.
 The Colts then moved onto the Divisional round, where they defeated the Kansas City Chiefs 10–7 and moved onto the AFC Championship Game for the first time in Indianapolis and for the first time as a franchise since 1971.
 The Steelers were expected to defeat the Colts easily, but the game turned into a classic matchup.
 The game seemed to flow in the same fashion as so many other Colts games that year, with the Steelers taking a 13–9 lead into the fourth quarter.
 However, like other games during the season, Harbaugh put the Colts in position to possibly win the game, as receiver Floyd Turner scored a touchdown to give the Colts a 16–13 lead.
 The Steelers retook the lead, but left enough time for the Colts to march to the Steelers' 29-yard line with five seconds left.
 On the last play of the game, Harbaugh heaved a Hail Mary pass to receiver Aaron Bailey that rolled off Bailey's chest and onto the turf to end the game, propelling the Steelers to the victory and ending the Colts season in stunning fashion leaving them one reception away from a Super Bowl XXX appearance.

 Ted Marchibroda opted to move back to Baltimore to coach the Baltimore Ravens, prompting the Colts to replace him with Lindy Infante.
 With their first pick in the 1996 draft, the Colts opted to draft wide receiver Marvin Harrison out of Syracuse.
 In Harrison's first season with the team, he led the Colts in receiving.
 Following their 1995 season, they continued to build on their success with a 4–0 start season.
 However, following the bye week, the Colts went 5–7 and ended the season again with a 9–7 record, which was good enough for third in the AFC East and a second consecutive playoff appearance.
 The team, however, was not as successful in the postseason as they were in 1995.
 The Colts lost to the Pittsburgh Steelers, this time by a score of 42–14.